Visa/MC Interchange Fee Settlement

 Class members are not required to sign up for a third-party service in order to participate in any monetary relief from this Settlement.
 Also, the Court wants to communicate that no-cost assistance will be available from the Class Administrator and Class Counsel during the claims-filing period.
 You may file into the Settlement on your own by following the steps outlined in the claim form that you will receive from the Class Administrator.

-This is a fixed-fund settlement, and since we expect that the Settlement will be oversubscribed, all submissions will be pro rata reduced.
+This is a fixed-fund settlement, and since we expect that the Settlement will be oversubscribed (meaning the dollar value of the claims submitted will exceed the total of the settlement fund), all submissions will be pro rata reduced (meaning that claimants will receive a portion of the total of their estimated interchange fee volume during the settlement period).
 At this time, there is no way to accurately estimate your return.

 For example, if the total Settlement Fund = $5 billion and the total amount of valid claims submitted = $125 billion, then the payout from the Settlement will be a pro rata portion of each $1.00 submitted as claim.
 In this example, where $125 billion in claims is submitted to a $5 billion fund, each claimant would receive a gross payout of $0.04 for every $1.00 of valid claims submitted.